Bert Schneider: Academy Award controversy

 In 1975, Schneider received an Academy Award for Best Documentary Feature for producing Hearts and Minds (1974), a documentary film about the Vietnam War, directed by Peter Davis.
 His acceptance speech was one of the most politically controversial in the ceremony's history.
 Schneider's speech included this statement: "It’s ironic that we’re here at a time just before Vietnam is about to be liberated."
 He then read a telegram from the head of the North Vietnamese delegation to the Paris peace talks.
 It thanked the antiwar movement "for all they have done on behalf of peace.
 Greetings of friendship to all American people."
 After receiving thousands of angry telegrams backstage, Frank Sinatra appeared later in the show to read a disclaimer that disavowed Schneider's statement, which in turn provoked angry responses from actors Shirley MacLaine and Warren Beatty.
 Beatty later berated Sinatra on stage, calling him "you old Republican."

-Personal life and death
+Personal life

 In 1954, he married his first wife, Judy Feinberg (born 1936), who was also Jewish and from a wealthy family.
 They had two children: Jeffrey and Audrey.
 They later divorced and he was subsequently married three more times.

 Between 1971 and 1974 Schneider had a relationship with Candice Bergen.
-Bergen wrote about their relationship in her first memoir, 'Knock Wood', in which she wrote about their tumultuous relationship, referring to Schneider under the pseudonym "Robin".
+Bergen wrote about their relationship in her first memoir, 'Knock Wood', referring to Schneider under the pseudonym "Robin".

+Death

 In 2011, Schneider died of natural causes, aged 78, in Los Angeles, California.
-He was survived by his son and daughter.